Community Advocate - Community Leader - Your Voice on City Council

 I have been a professional fundraiser for 15+ years.
 As a Director of Development for the College of Arts & Sciences at IU, I work with external partners - both individuals and organizations - and I serve as a catalyst for private support for the University's students, faculty and programs.
 If you would like to learn more about my past professional roles and community service please visit my LinkedIn profile.

-I'd like to hear about the issues that are most important to you, and I hope you'll reach out, either through the webform at right or via email: BloomingtonSue@gmail.com.
+I'd like to hear about the issues that are most important to you, and I hope you'll reach out.
+My email is .

 I’ve always loved Bloomington, and I’ve never been more optimistic or more excited about our future.
 Onward!